-Utilities such as electrical transformer boxes, gas meters, overhead electrical lines and A/C units are unsightly objects that can disrupt a well-curated backyard landscape.
+Utilities such as electrical transformer boxes, gas meters, overhead electrical lines and A/C units are unsightly objects that can disrupt a well-curated backyard landscape, and hiding these elements with landscape can help make a difference.

 While utilities are necessary from a functional perspective, they can create unpleasant environments, such as a noisy air conditioning units adjacent to an outdoor living space.